oboforty/metafetcher/README.md

  For any questions or issues please use the Issues in github or contact Rajmund Casombordi or Sara Younes.

+ #Please note that I updated the installation because it is dependent on one of the packages so this is how to install the package
+ library(devtools)
+ install_github("shizidushu/hfun","komorowskilab/metafetcher")

 MetaFetcheR is implemented in R
 ***